-So when I show confidence, assert my opinion, take control, show dominance, swear, tell filthy stories, I’m immediately belying my sex.
-I’m viewed with suspicion – and thoughts of “she’s probably not straight” enter people’s minds.
+So when I show confidence, assert my opinion, take control, show dominance, swear, and tell filthy stories, I am immediately belying my sex.
+I am viewed with suspicion – and thoughts of “she’s probably a gayer” enter people’s minds.

 We like binary choices.

 It makes life easier.

 Having two options means we don’t have to do much thinking.

 The reality is there isn’t one human that lives an absolutist version of themselves.
 To say we’re all different is obvious and yet we don’t really live that philosophy when we judge others.

 We all succumb to bias.